18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Penang’s rich and fascinating history has produced other delectable dishes like our favorite, char kway teow or stir fry flat rice noodles.

-Nasi lemak, a popular dish found throughout the country consisting of fragrant rice, eggs, anchovies and sambal sauce is worth traveling for.
+Nasi lemak, a popular dish in the country consisting of fragrant rice, eggs, anchovies, and sambal sauce, is worth traveling for.

-With the blend of cuisines, celebrated street food vendors and hawker centers and home to world’s first food museum, Penang takes food seriously.
+With its blend of cuisines, celebrated street food vendors, hawker centers, and home to the world’s first food museum, Penang takes food seriously.

 A half day culinary tour of Georgetown, the historic center of Penang, is a great way to visit and taste the local culture.